Atxada/personal-website/posts/create-simple-node-editor.md

         super().__init__(graphics_scene, inputs, outputs, title, parent)
 ```

-> We will pretend that we are developing a calculator application, so we will add the 4 main operator: add, subtract, multiply, and divide.
+> We will pretend that we are developing a calculator application, so we will add the 4 main operators: add, subtract, multiply, and divide.

-We can play around with the inputs and outputs parameter to define the sockets structure, but I will leave it up to you.
-Now that we already have all the custom node, we can add it into our menu.
-Inside the main window class, define the view's <CodeText>contextMenuEvent</CodeText> with new function called <CodeText>contextMenuHandler</CodeText>
+We can play around with the input and output parameters to define the socket structure, but I will leave it up to you.
+Now that we already have all the custom nodes, we can add them to our menu.
+Inside the main window class, define the view's <CodeText>contextMenuEvent</CodeText> with a new function called <CodeText>contextMenuHandler</CodeText>

 ```py
 class MainWindow(QtWidgets.QWidget):